All Work and No Pay: Synopsis

 Ms Watson calls on the Fosters and is immediately disturbed by the appearance of the house and the brothers' rather eccentric behaviour.
 Once they discover that Ms Watson is all alone in the world they then reveal to her their sinister plans, which are to murder her then make contact with her from 'the other side'.
 The motivation for doing so appears to be their many years of failure in trying to contact the dead, which they rationalise is due to the spirits not knowing that they are trying to contact them.
 Ms Watson of course will know, so therefore she will make contact!

-After a show of moving furniture, Ms Watson manages to escape the pair, discards her clothes by a lake side and swims across.
+After a show of moving furniture, Ms Watson manages to escape through a window, but the Fosters follow close behind.
+Eventually, she finds that her path is blocked by a lake, and as she pulls her collar tight around her, the Fosters move toward her with an unsheathed sword.

 Jeannie reports back to Jeff and explains that she only got £25 from Ms Watson and that she has referred her to the Fosters.
 Infuriated Jeff pays the Fosters a visit, hoping to find Ms Watson and his money there.
 George Foster answers the door to Jeff and explains that Laura Watson was there but that she has now left.
 However, Marty sees Henry incinerating some items of women's clothing and also sees him hiding a car outside of the property.
-Marty deduces these to be Laura Watson's possessions and orders Jeff to go back and investigate.
+Marty deduces that the Fosters have murdered Laura Watson and orders Jeff to go back and investigate.

 When he returns to the property this time Henry Foster is waiting for him and orders him into the house at gunpoint.
-Realising that their little scheme is now out in the open the brothers call Jeannie and ask her to come over.
+Realising that their scheme is now out in the open the brothers call Jeannie and ask her to come over.
 When she arrives she is also trapped with Jeff and the pair are advised of their impending demise.

 The brothers put on a particularly violent poltergeist display and Marty then sees the equipment responsible for creating the phenomenon.
-He causes a power surge at the local power station and the equipment explodes.
-Jeff and Jeannie then escape and call the police.
-The brothers then surrender meekly to the police.
+He causes a power surge at the local power station and the equipment explodes, allowing Jeff and Jeannie escape and call the police, who arrest the Fosters.

+As Jeannie drives Jeff back to his car in the woods, they notice a figure in the passenger seat.
+He opens the door to reveal Ms Watson wrapped in newspapers, who explains that she had to ‘swim for it’!